Javascript Menu by Deluxe-Menu.com

 Submitting Your Log

-The Oceania DX Committee requests that all logs that contain more than 50 QSOs are submitted in the Cabrillo format.
-Most, if not all of the contest software listed supports this format and greatly reduces the administrative effort required by the committee to adjudicate winners.
+The OCDX Contest Committee requests that all logs that contain more than 50 QSOs are submitted in Cabrillo format.
+Most contest logging programs support this format and it greatly reduces the administrative effort required by the committee to adjudicate winners.
 Logs should be sent to:

 Contest Results